Times-Z/stardgot/README.md

 1. Open the project folder in **Godot 4.4 (Mono)**.
 2. Make sure you have .NET SDK 8.0 installed.
 3. Click **Play** in the Godot editor to start the game.

 ---

+## 📦 Releases

+You can download the latest builds and releases from our [GitHub Releases page](https://github.com/Times-Z/stardgot/releases).

+---